 Young Carers Awareness Day

-Today is Young Carers Awareness Day.
-These children can easily be overlooked or keep their silence while at school, so here’s a short guide to understanding what a young carer is, what they go through, and how to support them.
+Young Carers Action Day is an annual event organised by the Carers Trust in mid-March.
+Young carers are children who can easily be overlooked or keep their silence while at school, so here’s a short guide by Kapow Primary to understanding what a young carer is, what they go through, and how to support them.

 What’s a young carer?